Sheffield student copies financial traders to fund course

 He earns additional money from the platform for every person who chooses to copy his own trades.
 However, they can choose to leave at any time so it's vital for Liam to do his homework and believe in every trading decision he makes.

-His portfolio consists of big blue chip stocks like Facebook, Amazon and Apple, which have all contributed to his 111% growth over 2017.
+His portfolio consists of big blue chip stocks like Facebook, Amazon and Apple.

 I first heard about Bitcoin in 2010.
 I was fascinated by the idea of this new digital currency.
 I did a lot of research into Bitcoin and crypto-currency in general and I’ve been trading it for a while now with some good wins.

 The price of Bitcoin was just a few cents back in 2009 to topping the $1,300 mark earlier this year, but over that period has been very volatile.

 Traders are now eagerly looking for ‘the next Bitcoin’.
 And Liam is one of them.